It is the daily; it is the small; it is the

 Why Pro Bono?
 Who Can Participate?
 What Hours Count?
 What Training is Required?

 These and other questions are answered in the Pro Bono Program Student Handbook.
-Print copies of the handbook are available outside of pro bono director Angela Schultz’s office in 138J.
+Print copies of the handbook are available in the Eisenberg Suite.

 Finding a Pro Bono Opportunity: